Is YEET in the Oxford dictionary?

 Etymology 1 Popularized by a 2014 video uploaded on Vine.
 Examples of an interjection which sounds like this being uttered while throwing something can be found as early as 1998 (by British presenter Jeremy Clarkson) and 1999 (in the King of the Hill episode To Kill a Ladybird).

-See also How do you find satellites in the night sky?
+See also How do you cross the San Ysidro border?

 Add a Comment